Cisco Secure Workload

 Cisco Umbrella DNS accomplishes this process transparently through the DNS response without adding latency or degrading performance.
 Just as a standard firewall watches incoming and outgoing web traffic and blocks unsafe connections, a DNS firewall works the same way.
 The distinction is that DNS firewalls analyze and filter queries based on threat feeds and threat intelligence.
 There are two kinds of DNS Firewalls: those for recursive servers and those for authoritative servers.

 A DNS firewall provides several security services for DNS servers.
-A DNS firewall sits between a user’s recursive resolver and the authoritative nameserver of the website or service they are trying to reach.
+It sits between a user’s recursive resolver and the authoritative nameserver of the website or service they are trying to reach.
 This can help with reputation filtering and domain reputation.

 We have DNS over TLS and DNS over HTTPS, two standards for encrypting DNS queries to prevent external parties from being able to read them.
 DNS over TLS (DoT) and DoH (DNS over HTTPS) add a secure layer to an insecure protocol.
 By using DoH and DoT, users can ensure the privacy of DNS responses and block eavesdropping on their DNS requests (which reveals the sites they are visiting).

-Application layers use security protocols such as HTTPS, DMARC, etc. So, the DNS protocol should be no exception.
-DNS Security Extensions (DNSSEC) is a security protocol that defends against attacks by digitally signing data to help guarantee its validity.
-The signing must happen at every level in the DNS lookup process.
-That can make it a complicated setup.
+Application layers use security protocols such as HTTPS, DMARC, etc., so the DNS protocol should be no exception.
+DNS Security Extensions (DNSSEC) defends against attacks by digitally signing data to help guarantee its validity.
+The signing must happen at every level in the DNS lookup process, which can make it a complicated setup.

 The server has a public and private key pair.
 So we have the public key, and they can sign the record.
 However, as we maintain a distributed hierarchy in DNS, we must guarantee that these are signed up to the Root.
 DNSSEC implements a hierarchical digital signing policy across all layers of DNS.